 With the fierce competition to stay relevant in an exploding marketplace, the three “next-generation” sequencing platforms Roche 454, Illumina and ABI SOLiD vastly improved the throughput, read length, and quality of their sequencing hardware from their initial offerings.
 New companies such as Ion Torrent and Pacific Biosciences began to innovate their way into the market with new sequencing technology, each with their own unique advantages–Ion Torrent with simple chemistry and inexpensive hardware and Pacific Biosciences with extremely long reads and reduced sample prep.
 These “third-generation” sequencing companies have the potential to completely change the cost structure of sequencing by removing entire steps of chemistry or using alternatives to complex optical instruments.
 But despite the allure of the novel, Illumina has set the competitive bar very high with its recent release of the HiSeq 2000 in terms of throughput and cost per Gb of sequence data produced.

 Alongside the technological drivers, there are two other factors I see that are making sequencing a viable and affordable research tool.
-First is the “democratization of sequencing” effect causing more sequencing machines to show up in smaller institutes, and second is the centralization and specialization found in the “sequencing as a service” business model.
+First, is the “democratization of sequencing” effect causing more sequencing machines to show up in smaller institutes, and second is the centralization and specialization found in the “sequencing as a service” business model.
 Let’s explore both of these and how they may influence the researcher.

 Democratization of Sequencing

 While larger genome institutes are snatching up the latest high throughput sequencing machines, their existing machines are often being bought by smaller institutes quite happy with the throughput of the previous generation of hardware.
-Roche is even building a different class of product, the 454 Junior, for people wanting easier sample prep and less expensive machines without the need for as high of throughput per run.
+Roche is even building a different class of product, the 454 Junior, for people wanting easier sample prep and less expensive machines without the need for as high throughput per run.
 ABI is similarly releasing the SOLiD PI at a lower price point.

-The target audience for these products are not those wanting to sequence whole genome or even whole exome human samples in their own lab, but rather people who need the flexibility and turn-around time of their own sequencing machine and want to investigate targeted regions or organisms that do not require gigabases of sequence data.
+The target audience for these products are not those wanting to sequence a whole genome or even whole exome human samples in their own lab, but rather people who need the flexibility and turn-around time of their own sequencing machine and want to investigate targeted regions or organisms that do not require gigabases of sequence data.

 This is the democratization of sequencing: the power of being able to run experiments that treat sequencers as glorified microscopes or cameras, peering into the uncharted territory of certain bacteria or capturing the result of RNA expression experiments.